gansixeneh/gansixeneh/README.md

 </div>

 ## Hey there!👋
 I'm Muflih Naufal Maxi, and you can call me Muflih.
 I'm currently an undergraduate Computer Science student at University of Indonesia, passionate about software engineering.
 My journey began with a love for mathematics, which led me to learn competitive programming and participating in contests!
+Nice to meet you 😁🙏

 ## My Github Stats 🏆
 [![gansixeneh's github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=gansixeneh&theme=github)](https://github.com/ashutosh00710/github-readme-activity-graph)